 - Pick a style

 Done.
-It’s that easy when you have things set up properly!
+It’s that easy when you have things set up properly (as described in the previous post)!
+Look how pretty (and easy) it is:

-The Table of Contents will be generated automatically using the different levels of heading that you defined when you set up your outline.
-This is why it’s really important to use the headings from the styles gallery rather than just manually changing the size and font that you’re using!!!!
+The table of contents will be generated automatically using the different levels of heading that you defined when you set up your outline.
+This is why it’s really important to use the headings from the styles gallery rather than just manually changing the size and style of font that you’re using.

-Don’t forget, if you move things around, add bits in or remove others, you should update your Table of Contents too!
+Don’t forget, if you move things around, add bits in or remove others, you should update your table of contents.
+It’s good practice to update the table of contents just before you finalize the document to catch any updates needed after any last-minute tweaks.

-Return to the Table of Contents options in the References tab and select “Update Table”.
+Return to the Table of Contents options in the References tab and select “Update Table”, or select all the text in the document and use the F9 key to refresh all fields.

-After a Table of Contents, most theses also include a List of Tables and a List of Figures.
-To make compiling this list less difficult, you can use a specific kind of label each time you insert tables and figures that will allow you to generate the list automatically in Word.
+After a table of contents, most theses also include a list of tables and a list of figures.
+To make compiling this list less difficult, you can use a specific kind of label each time you insert tables and figures (or equations, etc.) that will allow you to generate the list automatically in Word.

 To do this: